paulsebastian97/Serpentine-Snake-Robot/README.md

-datasheets - Contains all the datasheets and references images - Images of the robot and the joystick controller report - Documentation on the working of the robot and all the task submissions schematics - Hardware schematic of the robot and the joystick controller
+datasheets - Contains all the datasheets and references images - Images of the robot and the joystick controller report - Documentation on the working of the robot and all the task submissions schematics - Hardware schematic of the robot and the joystick controller.